 With radiation therapy, you will get small doses of radiation delivered precisely to your tumor.
 Most people get it once a day, 5 days a week for several weeks.

 If your cancer spreads after chemo, you can try other chemotherapy drugs or other types of medicine, like immunotherapy.

 This treatment uses your immune system to attack the cancer.
 It helps your immune system recognize cancer cells as dangers and launch a stronger response against them.
 That can shrink tumors or stop them from growing.

-The FDA has approved two immunotherapy drugs for people with metastatic bladder cancer whose disease got worse during chemo: atezolizumab (Tecentriq), avelumab (Bavencio), durvalumab (Imfinzi), nivolumab (Opdivo), and pembrolizumab (Keytruda).
+The FDA has approved several immunotherapy drugs for people with metastatic bladder cancer whose disease got worse during chemo.
+These medications are: atezolizumab (Tecentriq), avelumab (Bavencio), durvalumab (Imfinzi), nivolumab (Opdivo), and pembrolizumab (Keytruda).